Jira issues import

 If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts 9 more times.
 After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.

 eazyBI stores its log files in the Jira home directory

-log subdirectory (if you do not know where is your Jira home directory then go to Jira Administration / System / System Info page and see Location of Jira Shared Home):
+log subdirectory (if you do not know where is your Jira home directory then go to the Jira Administration / System / System Info page and see Location of Jira Shared Home):

 eazybi-web.logcontains the log of web requests

 eazybi-queues.logcontains the log of background queue jobs

 - If the child process is enabled, then there will also be child process log files

 You can download a ZIP archive with all eazyBI logs from the Troubleshooting page as well: